People don’t always do what they say, or what you think they do.

 But if you think good design is expensive, let’s look at the cost of bad design — it is everywhere, and it costs us.
 Sometimes it’s about bad design research and working off biased insights, that can cost the company down the road; and sometimes it can be decisions based on intuition, implemented in the product.
 If you’ve ever felt stupid using an ATM machine, or spent time filling out a form to only learn that it can’t be submitted — with no indication as to what did you do wrong — that’s bad design.

-This video speaks in depth about five social innovations that failed in their implementation.
+This videoarrow-up-right speaks in depth about five social innovations that failed in their implementation.
 Cautionary stories about trying to solve problems ‘for’ people, instead of ‘with’ them.
 A good reminder that you are not your user (one of the core principles of digital designs discussed in a later chapter) and reason to invest in systems thinking using a human-centred approach.

 Companies that prioritise design embed it as a core component of strategy, culture, and process.
 They recognise that design is not just about aesthetics, but a strategic tool that can drive innovation, and can create a competitive advantage.
 When done right, design is an investment in the company and keeps the business congruent and centred around the user.